 While the sauce is simmering, you may prepare and chop up all your veggies and place them directly into your baking dish, along with the raw quinoa and black beans.

-Now cover your veggies in the vegetable broth and enchilada sauce.
+Now cover your veggies in the vegetable broth and the enchilada sauce and mix well.

 Then cover with foil and bake for 30 minutes.
 Remove the foil, give everything a stir and bake another 15-20 minutes, until liquids are mostly absorbed and potatoes are cooked.

-While your casserole is baking, prepare any optional toppings you’d like to use.
+While your enchilada casserole is baking, prepare any optional toppings you’d like to use.

 How long does it keep?

-You may refrigerate leftovers for up to 4 days and reheat in the oven, or in a skillet on stove top.
+You may refrigerate your leftover vegan enchilada casserole for up to 4 days and reheat in the oven, or in a skillet on stove top.

 I don’t recommend freezing as the veggies will get overly soft.
 That said, if you don’t mind softer veggies, feel free to freeze as well.